Miserlou/Zappa/README.md

         "lets_encrypt_expression": "rate(15 days)" // How often to auto-renew Let's Encrypt certificate on the server.
 Must be set to enable autorenewing, rate or cron syntax.
         "log_level": "DEBUG", // Set the Zappa log level.
 Can be one of CRITICAL, ERROR, WARNING, INFO and DEBUG.
 Default: DEBUG
         "manage_roles": true, // Have Zappa automatically create and define IAM execution roles and policies.
 Default true.
 If false, you must define your own IAM Role and role_name setting.
-        "memory_size": 512, // Lambda function memory in MB
+        "memory_size": 512, // Lambda function memory in MB.
+Default 512.
         "prebuild_script": "your_module.your_function", // Function to execute before uploading code
         "profile_name": "your-profile-name", // AWS profile credentials to use.
 Default 'default'.
         "project_name": "MyProject", // The name of the project as it appears on AWS.
 Defaults to a slugified `pwd`.
         "remote_env": "s3://my-project-config-files/filename.json", // optional file in s3 bucket containing a flat json object which will be used to set custom environment variables.
         "role_name": "MyLambdaRole", // Name of Zappa execution role.
 Default ZappaExecutionRole.
 To use a different, pre-existing policy, you must also set manage_roles to false.
-        "route53_enabled": true, // Have Zappa update your Route53 Hosted Zones when certifying with a custom domain "s3_bucket": "dev-bucket", // Zappa zip bucket,
+        "route53_enabled": true, // Have Zappa update your Route53 Hosted Zones when certifying with a custom domain.
+Default true.
+        "s3_bucket": "dev-bucket", // Zappa zip bucket,
         "slim_handler": false, // Useful if project >50M.
 Set true to just upload a small handler to Lambda and load actual project from S3 at runtime.
+Default false.
         "settings_file": "~/Projects/MyApp/settings/dev_settings.py", // Server side settings file location,
         "timeout_seconds": 30, // Maximum lifespan for the Lambda function (default 30, max 300.)
-        "touch": false, // GET the production URL upon initial deployment (default True) "use_precompiled_packages": false, // If possible, use C-extension packages which have been pre-compiled for AWS Lambda
+        "touch": false, // GET the production URL upon initial deployment (default True) "use_precompiled_packages": true, // If possible, use C-extension packages which have been pre-compiled for AWS Lambda.
+Default true.
         "vpc_config": { // Optional VPC configuration for Lambda function
             "SubnetIds": [ "subnet-12345678" ], // Note: not all availability zones support Lambda!
             "SecurityGroupIds": [ "sg-12345678" ]